Analyzing Kodiak Sciences (EVER) & Its Competitors

-Kodiak Sciences (NASDAQ: EVER) is one of 71 public companies in the “Computer programming, data processing, & other computer related” industry, but how does it compare to its peers?
-We will compare Kodiak Sciences to similar businesses based on the strength of its analyst recommendations, profitability, valuation, institutional ownership, earnings, risk and dividends.
+Kodiak Sciences (NASDAQ: EVER) is one of 71 publicly-traded companies in the “Computer programming, data processing, & other computer related” industry, but how does it compare to its rivals?
+We will compare Kodiak Sciences to similar businesses based on the strength of its valuation, profitability, dividends, risk, earnings, analyst recommendations and institutional ownership.

+Kodiak Sciences has a beta of 1.65, indicating that its share price is 65% more volatile than the S&P 500.
+Comparatively, Kodiak Sciences’ rivals have a beta of 1.73, indicating that their average share price is 73% more volatile than the S&P 500.

 60.9% of Kodiak Sciences shares are owned by institutional investors.
 Comparatively, 51.3% of shares of all “Computer programming, data processing, & other computer related” companies are owned by institutional investors.
 45.7% of Kodiak Sciences shares are owned by company insiders.
 Comparatively, 15.5% of shares of all “Computer programming, data processing, & other computer related” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

+This table compares Kodiak Sciences and its rivals revenue, earnings per share and valuation.

-This is a summary of recent ratings for Kodiak Sciences and its peers, as provided by MarketBeat.
+This is a breakdown of current ratings and target prices for Kodiak Sciences and its rivals, as reported by MarketBeat.

 |Sell Ratings